-- One way the Manufacturer Defendants aggressively distributed their false message was through thousands of Continuing Medical Education courses ("CMEs"). - A CME is a professional education program provided to doctors.
-Doctors are required to attend a certain number and, often, type of CME programs each year as a condition of their licensure.
-These programs are delivered in person, often in connection with professional organizations' conferences, and online, or through written publications.
-Doctors rely on CMEs not only to satisfy licensing requirements, but also to get information on new developments in medicine or to deepen their knowledge in specific areas of practice.
-Because CMEs typically are taught by KOLs who are highly respected in their fields, and are thought to reflect these physicians' medical expertise, they can be especially influential with doctors. - The countless doctors and other health care professionals who participate in accredited CMEs constitute an enormously important audience for the Manufacturer Defendants' opioid reeducation effort.
-As one target, Manufacturer Defendants aimed to reach general practitioners, whose broad area of practice and lack of expertise and specialized training in pain management made them particularly dependent upon CMEs and, as a result, especially susceptible to the Manufacturer Defendants' deceptions. - The Manufacturer Defendants sponsored CMEs that were delivered thousands of times, promoting chronic opioid therapy and supporting and disseminating the deceptive and biased messages described in this Complaint.
+- 514. The countless doctors and other health care professionals who participate in accredited CMEs constitute an enormously important audience for the Manufacturer Defendants' opioid reeducation effort.
+As one target, Manufacturer Defendants aimed to reach general practitioners, whose broad area of practice and lack of expertise and specialized training in pain management made them particularly dependent upon CMEs and, as a result, especially susceptible to the Manufacturer Defendants' deceptions. - 515.
+The Manufacturer Defendants sponsored CMEs that were delivered thousands of times, promoting chronic opioid therapy and supporting and disseminating the deceptive and biased messages described in this Complaint.
 These CMEs, while often generically titled to relate to the treatment of chronic pain, focus on opioids to the exclusion of alternative treatments, inflate the benefits of opioids, and frequently omit or downplay their risks and adverse effects.
 In order to conduct such CMEs in the State of Nevada, the Manufacturer Defendants had to make the same misrepresentations regarding their opioid products to the State agencies.
-Because of these misrepresentations and deceptive marketing, these CMEs were available to and were intended to reach doctors in Nevada. - Responsible Opioid Prescribing was sponsored by Purdue, Endo, and Teva.
-The 456.

-FSMB website described it as the "leading continuing medical education (CME) activity for prescribers of opioid medications."
-Endo sales representatives distributed copies of Responsible Opioid Prescribing with a special introductory letter from Dr. Scott Fishman.
+Because of these misrepresentations and deceptive marketing, these CMEs were available to and were intended to reach doctors in Nevada. - 516.
+Responsible Opioid Prescribing was sponsored by Purdue, Endo, and Teva.
+The FSMB website described it as the "leading continuing medical education (CME) activity for prescribers of opioid medications."
+Endo sales representatives distributed copies of Responsible Opioid Prescribing with a special introductory letter from Dr. Scott Fishman. - 517.
+In all, more than 163,000 copies of Responsible Opioid Prescribing were distributed nationally. - 518.
+The American Medical Association ("AMA") recognized the impropriety that pharmaceutical company-funded CMEs creates; stating that support from drug companies with a financial interest in the content being promoted "creates conditions in which external interests could influence the availability and/or content" of the programs and urges that "[w]hen possible, CME[s] should be provided without such support or the participation of individuals who have financial interests in the education subject matter."
+519. Physicians, including those who practice or practiced in Nevada, attended or

-- In all, more than 163,000 copies of Responsible Opioid Prescribing were 457. distributed nationally. - The American Medical Association ("AMA") recognized the impropriety that 458. pharmaceutical company-funded CMEs creates; stating that support from drug companies with a financial interest in the content being promoted "creates conditions in which external interests could influence the availability and/or content" of the programs and urges that "[w]hen possible, CME[s] should be provided without such support or the participation of individuals who have financial interests in the education subject matter."
-148 - Physicians, including those who practice or practiced in Nevada, attended or reviewed CMEs sponsored by the Manufacturer Defendants during the relevant time period and were misled by them. - By sponsoring CME programs put on by Front Groups like APF, AAPM, and 460. others, the Manufacturer Defendants could expect instructors to deliver messages favorable to them, as these organizations were dependent on the Manufacturer Defendants for other projects.
+- 519. Physicians, including those who practice or practiced in Nevada, attended or reviewed CMEs sponsored by the Manufacturer Defendants during the relevant time period and were misled by them. - 520.
+By sponsoring CME programs put on by Front Groups like APF, AAPM, and others, the Manufacturer Defendants could expect instructors to deliver messages favorable to them, as these organizations were dependent on the Manufacturer Defendants for other projects.
 The sponsoring organizations honored this principle by hiring pro-opioid KOLs to give talks that supported chronic opioid therapy.
 Manufacturer Defendant-driven content in these CMEs had a direct and immediate effect on Nevada prescribers' views on opioids.
 Producers of CMEs and the Manufacturer Defendants both measure the effects of CMEs on prescribers' views on opioids and their absorption of specific messages, confirming the strategic marketing purpose in supporting them. - d.
-The Manufacturer Defendants Used "Branded" Advertising to Promote Their Products to Doctors and Consumers.
+The Manufacturer Defendants Used "Branded" Advertising to Promote Their Products to Doctors and Consumers. - 521.
+The Manufacturer Defendants engaged in widespread advertising campaigns touting the benefits of their branded drugs, including within the state of Nevada.
+The Manufacturer Defendants published print advertisements in a broad array of medical journals, ranging from those aimed at specialists, such as the Journal of Pain and Clinical Journal of Pain, to journals with wider medical audiences, such as the Journal of the American Medical Association.
+The Manufacturer Defendants collectively spent more than \$14 million on the medical journal advertising of opioids in 2011, nearly triple what they spent in 2001.
+The 2011 total includes \$8.3 million by Purdue, \$4.9 million by Janssen, and \$1.1 million by Endo.